fastly/fastly-magento/README.md

 ## Fastly App

-If you don't already have it, send support@fastly.com a request asking to have the Magento feature configured on your account.
+The Fastly Magento plugin requires the ability to upload custom VCL to your services.
+If you don't already have it, send support@fastly.com a request asking to have the VCL uploading enabled on your account.

 Proceed with the configuration.